 JS: We work closely with different media, opinion leaders, on social media like WeChat to get more people involved.
 This year we have 1800 registration.
 I hope it’ll not be too crowded.
 There are more people interested in Italian wine.

-China is very still focus on French wines.
+China is still very focus on French wines.
 We are talking about premium wine sector, which is 150 RMB per bottle and higher.
-In China, that market is more focus on Boudreaux and Burgundy.
+In China, that market is more focus on Bordeaux and Burgundy.
 So, there’s need of more communication on premium Italian wines.

 WineITA.com：From your Top 100 2018 list, there are 17 Italian wines.
 We see some new labels and new regions.
 Meanwhile, there’s only one Barolo and two Brunello.
 Does this reflect some changes of the overall situation for Italian wine, or some adjustment of your selecting criteria?
 What’s your opinion for Italian wine regarding the last vintage just released to market?